happymimimix/Synthesia-For-Black-MIDI/README.md

 The worst thing is that Synthesia is close sourced, which makes modifying it impossible.

-However, you may not notice but Synthesia WAS open sourced long ago!
+However, you may not've noticed that Synthesia WAS open sourced long ago!

 The last open sourced version is 0.6.1b.
 After that, it became close sourced and commersial.